R2Northstar/NorthstarWiki/docs/advanced.md

 ## Shrinking Titanfall 2's size

-There are multiple methods which you can use to reduce Titanfall 2's size on your disk.
-The first method saves ~14.5 GB, and still allows you to verify your game files should something go wrong.
-The second method will not allow you to verify your game files.

 Method 1:

-In your operating system's terminal, you will need to copy and paste the following command:\
+Method 1 saves ~14.5GB, and allows you to verify your game files.

+Open up Powershell and run it as administrator, then copy and paste the following command.
+When using this command, you need to edit the `Install Dir` to match the path to your [titanfall2 directoy](installing-northstar/troubleshooting.md#game-location).
+You want to keep the quotation marks around it in place.\
 ```
 #Requires -RunAsAdministrator
 $tf2 = (Get-ItemProperty -Path "HKLM:\SOFTWARE\Respawn\Titanfall2")."Install Dir"